worriedoverwifi/shouldienableenhancedopen/README.md

 =======
-Should I enable Enhanced Open?
+Should I enable Enhanced Open?!